niklas-hasselmeyer/minidusen/README.md

 This describes how to define a search syntax that processes queries of words and phrases, e.g. `coworking fooville "market ave"`.

 Under the hood the search will be performed using [LIKE queries](http://dev.mysql.com/doc/refman/5.0/en/string-comparison-functions.html#operator_like), which are [fast enough](https://makandracards.com/makandra/12813-performance-analysis-of-mysql-s-fulltext-indexes-and-like-queries-for-full-text-search) for medium sized data sets.
-Once your data outgrows LIKE queries, Dusen lets you [migrate to FULLTEXT indexes](#processing-full-text-queries-with-fulltext-indexes), which perform better but come at some added complexity.
+Once your data outgrows LIKE queries, Minidusen lets you [migrate to FULLTEXT indexes](#processing-full-text-queries-with-fulltext-indexes), which perform better but come at some added complexity.

 ### Setup and usage